UPSS can leak and contaminate surrounding land and groundwater, creating risks to human health and the environment.

 The UPSS Regulation

-The Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2014 (UPSS Regulation) aims to minimise the risk to human health and the environment through best practice design, installation, maintenance, and monitoring of UPSS in NSW.
+The Protection of the Environment Operations (Underground Petroleum Storage Systems) Regulation 2019 (PDF 311KB) (UPSS Regulation) aims to minimise the risk to human health and the environment by requiring best practice design, installation, maintenance, and monitoring of UPSS in NSW.

 Responsibility for UPSS

 The person responsible for a UPSS is the person who has ‘management and control’ of the system.
-The person responsible must have procedures and systems in place to detect and manage any leaks as early as possible, and document these in an Environment Protection Plan for the premises.
+The person responsible must have procedures and systems in place to detect and fix any fuel leaks as early as possible, and document these in a Fuel System Operation Plan for the site.

-The EPA has developed a self-evaluation program that allows service station operators to review their compliance with UPSS requirements in NSW.
+The EPA has developed a self-evaluation that allows UPSS operators to review their compliance with UPSS requirements in NSW.

-Service station operators who participate are more likely to identify issues and take the appropriate actions before they develop into major environmental problems.
+Operators of UPSS who complete the self-evaluation are more likely to identify issues and take appropriate action before it develops into a major environmental problem.

 Exemptions from the UPSS Regulation

-The EPA will remain the appropriate regulatory authority for UPSS sites that are
+The EPA is the regulatory authority for UPSS sites that are

 - operated by public authorities